 Molly Brown jewellery is hallmarked in the UK at the Assay Office, fulfilling the requirements established by the Law on Precious Metals.
 This is a guarantee to our customers of the purity and quality of the metals used in the collections.

-All Sterling Silver is prone to natural tarnishing.
-This natural process is caused by oxygen and moisture coming into contact with the metal.
-This can be treated by polishing or buffing with a soft cloth.
-When cleaning silver jewellery it is a good idea to buy a cleaning cloth from a respected brand name and like gold, it is susceptible to damage by chlorine.
-Sterling silver jewellery is best stored in a plastic sealed bag so as not to be exposed to the oxygen and moisture in the air.
+Sterling Silver is a precious metal that is prone to natural tarnishing, this process is caused by oxygen and moisture coming into contact with the metal.
+This can be treated by polishing or buffing with a soft cloth from time to time, however silver jewellery that is worn regularily typically needs less care.
+When cleaning silver jewellery, it is a good idea to buy a cleaning cloth from a respected brand name and like gold vermeil, silver is susceptible to damage by chlorine.

 As a natural product pearls need to be carefully looked after.
 Pearls can be cleaned using a soft lint-free cloth dampened with water, allowing the pearls to air-dry before putting away.
 Pearl care is vitally important and pearls should be stored separately from other pieces of jewellery as they can scratch easily.
 Store in the jewellery pouch provided with purchase as opposed to in plastic bags.